 15. Hit wicket – a self knock out

-When a batsman gets out by removing the bails off the stumps behind him either by hitting with his bat or body as he tries to play the ball or set off for a run is termed as a hit wicket.
+When a batsman gets out by removing the bails off the stumps behind him either by hitting with his bat or body as he tries to play the ball or set off for a run, it is termed as a hit wicket.

-It’s our own actions that determine our end results.
-To play the tough balls in life, maintaining balance is of prime importance.
+Our actions determine our end results.
+Maintaining balance is of prime importance to playing the tough balls in life.
 Balancing your work, hobbies, and personal life is necessary to ensure that you don’t burn out and trip over.

 16. Footwork – An art of the game

-The necessary foot movements of a batsman so as to be at a comfortable distance from where the ball has pitched, so that he can hit the ball anywhere he desires, nullifying any spin or swing that a bowler attempts to draw out after bouncing.
+The necessary foot movements of a batsman are to be at a comfortable distance from where the ball has pitched so that he can hit the ball anywhere he desires, nullifying any spin or swing that a bowler attempts to draw out after bouncing.

 Passion makes you strive for excellence!